rasikabh/rasikabh.github.io/index.md

 #### University of Washington, Seattle, WA
 Sept 2013 - June 2017
 BS in Applied & Computational Math Sciences (Discrete Math & Algorithms)
-BS in Statistics from the University of Washington, Seattle, WA.
+BS in Statistics from the University of Washington, Seattle, WA
 #### Forest Ridge School of the Sacred Heart, Bellevue, WA
 Sept 2005 - June 2013
 International Baccalaureate Diploma